03 Configuration Management Guide with klein-config

 └── requirements.txt

-In the mongo_connection.py file, you can now import the MongoDB settings from settings.py and establish a connection without needing to repeat the configuration code:
+In mongo_connection.py, import the MongoDB settings from settings.py and establish a connection without repeating configuration code:

 # File: mongo_connection.py